 Bodhicitta

 An overall virtuoso is someone who dwells without thinking, moves without calculating, harbors no ideas of right and wrong or beautiful and ugly.
 Benefitting all within the four seas is their only pleasure.
-Providing for everyone is their only Peace.
+Providing for everyone is their only peace.

 -Zhuangzi